 - Repeat course: If symptoms recur after 3–6 months, another 4-week course may help

-What kind of pain does ARA-290 help with?
+What kind of pain does ARA-290 best suited for?

-ARA-290 is specifically for neuropathic pain—burning, tingling, electric sensations, allodynia (pain from light touch), and dysesthesia.
+ARA-290 is specifically for neuropathic pain — burning, tingling, electric sensations, allodynia (pain from light touch), and dysesthesia.
 It does not help with mechanical/soreness pain, inflammatory pain, or structural damage.
+If pain improves predictably with load management or is accompanied by swelling and warmth, ARA-290 is unlikely to help.

 Can I use ARA-290 with Tesamorelin?